-This blog was previously written in 2013, but the facts still remain true.
-Welding jobs continue to increase year-over-year.
+Welding jobs continue to increase year over year.
 As America’s welding industry grows, professionally trained welders are in demand more than ever.
-New construction, transportation projects and pipelines for natural gas all contribute to the growing demand for professional welders.
+New construction, transportation projects, and pipelines for natural gas all contribute to the growing demand for professional welders.

 Welder Job Statistics

-The U.S. Bureau of Labor Statistics reports that the need for welders is expected to grow by 26 percent by 2020.
-This makes welding one of the fastest growing professions in America.
-The growing demand for welders has caused many jobseekers to consider a career in welding for a few reasons.
-The welding industry offers higher than average starting pay, good benefits and a bright future.
+The U.S. Bureau of Labor Statistics reports that the need for welders is expected to grow by 8 percent by 2030.
+Welding growing as fast as all other professions in America with an average of 50,000 new jobs opening each year.
+The growing demand for welders has caused many job seekers to consider a career in welding for a few reasons.
+The welding industry offers higher than average starting pay, good benefits, and a bright future.

 What Welding Employers Look For